 My favourite ride in the parks is Blanche-Neige et les Sept Nains of course.
 I love the older rides that take you through the stories.
 They are simple but also bring that sense of nostalgia back.
-Of course, Snow White and the Seven Dwarfs is my favourite film and this ride encapsulates all of the emotions that the ride makes you feel.
+Of course, Snow White and the Seven Dwarfs is my favourite film and this ride encapsulates all of the emotions that the film makes you feel.
 The animatronics and audio is fantastic and the set design is brilliant.
 I get chills every time the Evil Queen turns from the mirror and is revealed to be the Hag.
 I have been on this ride in previous visits so it was from far the first time I have been on it.
 One of my favourite memories from this holiday was when we were waiting in the Fast Pass queue for Peter Pan’s Flight (which was always ridiculously busy!) and we met a lovely cast member called Manon who also shares a love for Snow White.
 She kindly gifted us a special fast pass to go back on Blanche-Neige et les Sept Nains and also gave us an autograph book and keyrings of our choice.
 It made our holiday even more magical and was a wonderful surprise!

 My favourite ride that I have not been on was by far Ratatouille: The Adventure.
 I must admit, I am not a big fan of simulator rides, mainly due to a horrific experience on the Back to the Future ride in Universal Orlando as a child.
 However, I cannot recommend this ride enough.
 Ratatouille: The Adventure is exclusive to Disneyland Paris and is a bilingual treat as you sit in a rat car and are thrust into the hectic set of a Michelin kitchen.
 The use of props and elements like water splashes when a mop is swept towards you really immerse you as you follow Remy’s quest to create the perfect dish.
 If you have not been on this ride, you need to go on it next time you visit Disneyland Paris.